JoshuaWhitfield/FunctionalProgramming/README.md

   <h1>
     Key
   </h1>

   '**//->**' : will be renamed.
-Points to more accurate naming conventions.
+Points to more accurate naming conventions. <br />
   '(...filename)' : describes the filename.
-This allows readers to find the code being described.
+This allows readers to find the code being described. <br />
   '(...dirname)' : describes the directory.
-This allows readers to find the directory being described.
+This allows readers to find the directory being described. <br />

   <h1>
     Global Functions